michaeldayreads/reference/shell.md

 # builtins

-`:`  From the documentation -- `Do nothing beyond expanding arguments and performing redirections.
+`:`  The colon character is a null command, or a no op.
+From the documentation -- `Do nothing beyond expanding arguments and performing redirections.
 The return status is zero.`

 Some use cases help: